stentorium/stentor/api/docs/stentor-utils.objhasattrs.md

 ## objHasAttrs() function

-A Utility function to determine if an object has attributes or not.
+A utility function to determine if an object has attributes or not.

 <b>Signature:</b>